-“This is a fun program that doesn’t take a huge time commitment,” said Assistant Director of Admissions Christopher Wystepek ’02.
+“This is a fun program that doesn’t take a huge time commitment,” said Director of Undergraduate Admissions Christopher Wystepek ’02/G’09.
 “If an alum is looking to stay involved with the campus, even if he or she is far away, this is a good program to start with.”

 The program is one of the easiest commitments alumni can make to volunteer for the University.
 The Admissions Office provides a training manual, DVD training video, and all necessary materials that you will bring to the college fair.
 The staff is also available to answer any questions you may have about the University or the Alumni-in-Admissions program.

-“It is a great way to share their knowledge of the University both on a professional level and personal level,” said Assistant Director of Admissions Danielle Smith ’04.
+“It is a great way to share their knowledge of the University both on a professional level and personal level,” said Wystepek.
 “Students and parents appreciate information coming directly from alumni.”